 There’s a lot going on every day, so be sure to check out which presentations are happening when, and don’t miss out on your favorites.

 San Diego Zoo isn’t confined to the ground.
 It also has an incredible array of bright feathered birds.
 Just prepare for things to get a little loud.
-The aviaries are lush with diverse plant life, and have a great many birds flying all about.
+The aviaries are lush with diverse plant life and have a great many birds flying all about.
 They’re constantly communicating, and you’ll find they can get louder and more boisterous than the kids.

 The Owens Rain Forest Aviary is the main aviary in the zoo.
 It’s an impressive structure enclosing everything while remaining light and wild-feeling.
 You can stroll along the walkway above the trees, spotting birds and listening to their mating calls.
+Find it in The Lost Forest.

 Another fun attraction for kids of all ages is the Monkey Trails and there is also some shade here on this elevated walkway which is helpful on sunny days.
 Here you can see adorable capuchin monkeys, spot-nosed monkeys, and colobus monkeys, among others.